Trio of area coaches part of 2023 WFCA Hall of Fame class

 Simon has spent the entirety of his coaching career at Middleton.
 He began teaching science and coaching at Middleton in 1991, serving as an assistant coach for 13 years before taking over as coach in 2004 and leading the Cardinals for 13 seasons until 2017.

-Joining Minick, Chase and Simon are fellow coaching inductees Tom Noennig (Hartford, Mayville); Pat Wagner (Milwaukee Riverside); Dave Rusch (Waukesha South, Westby, Hartford); Tim Eastlick (River Valley), Jorgensen (Oshkosh North, Kimberly); John Galewski (South Milwaukee); Nelson Edmonds (UW-Whitewater); John Dixon (UW-Platteville, Manitowoc), as well as official Paul Feldhausen.
+Joining Minick, Chase and Simon are fellow coaching inductees Tom Noennig (Hartford, Mayville); Pat Wagner (Milwaukee Riverside); Dave Rusch (Waukesha South, Westby, Hartford); Tim Eastlick (River Valley); Jorgensen (Oshkosh North, Kimberly); John Galewski (South Milwaukee); Nelson Edmonds (UW-Whitewater); John Dixon (UW-Platteville, Manitowoc); and official Paul Feldhausen.

 Nick Skretta and Jay Benish are this year’s recipients of the Dave McClain Distinguished Service Award, while the winner of this year’s Marge and Dick Rundle Positive Influence of Coaching Award winner is Saint Francis’ Jeff Wallack.